-Southlake Park/Farmersville Riding Club
+Southlake Park

 On the shores of South Lake is Southlake Park, a 30-acre recreation area owned and maintained by the City.
 Recreational facilities at the park include a boat ramp, dock, bathrooms, pavilion, walking trail, playground, picnic tables, grills, and benches.
 The park also hosts a July 4th fireworks celebration.
-In addition, the Farmersville Riding Club manages a riding arena adjacent to South Lake Park that is open to members.